John E. Woodward

 In April 1916, Woodward was assigned to the 7th Infantry Regiment in El Paso, Texas, and he served on the Mexico–United States border during the Pancho Villa Expedition.
 In May he was transferred to the Adjutant General's Corps.
 In July he was assigned as adjutant of the Army's Arizona District with headquarters at Camp Harry J. Jones in Douglas, Arizona.
 In May 1917, Woodward promoted to lieutenant colonel and assigned to duty in the office of the Adjutant General of the United States Army.
 During World War I, he was promoted to temporary colonel in August 1917, and he successively commanded the 113th Infantry Regiment at Camp McClellan, Alabama, the 152d Depot Brigade and Camp Upton, New York, the 24th Infantry Brigade at Camp Devens, Massachusetts, and the 151st Depot Brigade at Camp Devens.
 He was promoted to temporary brigadier general in August 1918.

 Woodward returned to the permanent grade of lieutenant colonel in March 1919 and served with the 42nd Infantry Regiment.
-From 1919 to 1920 he was a student at the United States Army Command and General Staff College, and he was promoted to permanent colonel in July 1920.
+From 1919 to 1920 he attended the United States Army Command and General Staff College, and he was promoted to permanent colonel in July 1920.
 He graduated from the United States Army War College in 1921, and his subsequent assignments included adjutant of the First Corps Area in Boston, and Second Corps Area at Governors Island, New York.
 Woodward retired upon reaching the mandatory retirement age of 64 in May 1934.
 In retirement he was a resident of Washington, D.C. and Mendon, Vermont.
 He died in Mendon on August 4, 1944, and was buried at West Point Cemetery.